 - Establish a rate sheet or a thorough project proposal to avoid surprising clients with a big, unexpected tally down the road

 - Invoice consistently and professionally.
-A client management software for small businesses with built-in invoicing, like HoneyBook, enables you to accept credit card or ACH payments directly from your online invoices.
+A clientflow management software for small businesses with built-in invoicing, like HoneyBook, enables you to accept credit card or ACH payments directly from your online invoices.

 How do you communicate effectively with clients?
 Remove any hurdles you can.
 One way to do that is with a small business management platform that streamlines things for both you and the client.

-Instead of providing a client with a login for a project management software and asking them also to send documents via Google Drive, invoicing them through Paypal, and emailing them here and there — do it all in one place and give them a client portal to have easy access.
+Instead of providing a client with a login for a project management software and asking them also to send documents via Google Drive, invoicing them through Paypal, and emailing them here and there, do it all in one place and give them access to all the necessary documents via a client portal.

-The “Keep it Simple” mantra can also apply to effective email communication with clients.
+The “keep it simple” mantra can also apply to effective email communication with clients.
 You think you’re busy?
 Your clients are probably feeling pretty swamped too.
 So, in email communication with your clients, get right to the point.
 Be clear and direct.
-The same is true for voicemail or text.
+The same is true for voicemails or texts.
 Before you call, write, or press send ask yourself: